mines-erds/course-overviews/558_CourseOutline.md

      - most time is spent on making a notebook/report

 2. installing python, reading a package, pip/conda, environments, functions vs scripts
-     - most time is spent understanding python for realz
+     - most time is spent understanding python install, pip, etc.

 3. APIs and web scraping (Enverus, macrostrat, COGCC)
      - most time is spent in notebooks doing stuff

 4.  unsup ML
      - most time is spent in notebooks doing stuff

 5. sup ML
      - most time is spent in notebooks doing stuff

 6. whiteboarding an ML project and critique a paper - does it pass the sniff test?
      - time is split between
       - ML critique
       - starting final solo project

 7. make a package with functions in order to revisit "go find data and do stuff"
      - most time is spent doing solo project

 8. peer review and wrap up
      - most time is spent peer review, fixing stuff, and final documentation